jessicarush/react-notes/nextjs_deployment.md

   If you recall the `<Image>` component does a bunch of on-demand optimizations for you on teh server.
 You can however using an external service by [defining a custom image loader](https://nextjs.org/docs/app/building-your-application/deploying/static-exports#image-optimization).
 - **Draft Mode**

-Attempting to use any of these features with `npm run dev` will result in an error (once you've enabled statuc export).
+Attempting to use any of these features with `npm run dev` will result in an error (once you've enabled static export).

 To enable a static export, change the output mode inside `next.config.js`: